snowjaguar625/nodebestpractices/README.md

 **TL;DR:** Many throws errors as a string or as some custom type – this complicates the error handling logic and the interoperability between modules.
 Whether you reject a promise, throw exception or emit error – using only the built-in Error object will increases uniformity and prevents loss of information

 **Otherwise:** When invoking some component, being uncertain which type of errors come in return – makes it much harder to handle errors properly.
-Even worth, using custom types to describe errors might lead to loss of critical error information like the stack trace!
+Even worse, using custom types to describe errors might lead to loss of critical error information like the stack trace!

 🔗 [**Read More: using the built-in error object**](/sections/errorhandling/useonlythebuiltinerror.md)